readium/architecture/streamer/README.md

 `Cache-Control` requires the usage of unique URIs per publication and resource, in order to avoid a situation where the cache would serve a resource from the wrong publication, or an older version of the same publication.

 This will have an impact on how we expose resources from our publication, which will require using both a publication identifier and a modification date (based on metadata in EPUB 3.x and on a system specific timestamp for EPUB 2.x) in our URIs.

+For Readium-2 streamers that will be deployed on the server side, this also means that using a CDN to serve resources from the publication is a possibility.

+### Link Header

+The `Link` header in HTTP enables a number of optimization, for instance pre-fetching ("prefetch") or pre-rendering ("prerender").

+While pre-fetching is relatively harmless and should probably be turned on by default, pre-rendering is a little trickier and can also be safely handled by the HTTP server in a number of cases (a FXL EPUB for instance).

+It's also relatively harmless to include references to the manifest ("manifest"), along with the next ("next") and previous ("prev") resources from the spine.

+The latest versions of Chrome can also handle service workers using a HTTP link header ("serviceworker"), which could be a good option where one of the latest version of Chrome/Chromium are the target.

+### HTTP/2

 HTTP/2 push opens the door to a brand new world for optimization: